-For Walker to become only the second player in Morehouse history to play in the NBA, he’ll have to first make a mark in the Las Vegas Summer League.
-His first opportunity will come against his hometown Atlanta Hawks, pitting the Southern Intercollegiate Athletic Conference (SIAC) product against freshman sensation Trae Young.
+For Walker to become only the second player in Morehouse history to play in the NBA, he made a mark in the Las Vegas Summer League.
+His first opportunity came against his hometown Atlanta Hawks, pitting the Southern Intercollegiate Athletic Conference (SIAC) product against freshman sensation Trae Young.

 You’re probably reading this and already doubting Walker’s ability.
 Don’t.
 Or maybe you should: If his Morehouse career was any indication, Walker loved when the odds were against him.

 “Whoever [doesn’t] give him an opportunity will regret it, in my opinion,” said Brewer.
 “I’ve coached professional basketball players: Elmore Spencer, Harold Ellis, Larry Lewis — the latter two were from Morehouse.
 I kind of got an idea of people who have it, and I think Tyrius has it.”

 That “it” has been on display since day one.
 The Maroon Tigers were coming off a 7-20 season when Walker arrived on campus during the fall of 2014.
 The next season, the Maroon Tigers went 15-10 in large part because of Walker, who led the team in scoring (14.8) and assists (2.8) as well as seven other categories en route to being named SIAC Freshman of the Year.

 Academic ineligibility limited him to only 11 games during his sophomore season.
 But he wasn’t fazed.
 He bounced back the next year, leading Morehouse to an 18-0 record while collecting a slew of accolades in the process.